Generalized Counting Constraint Satisfaction Problems With Determinantal Circuits: Determinantal circuits

 \begin{proposition} The category $\mcC$ does not have duals for objects. \end{proposition} \begin{proof} We cannot have $e_A = \sDet(M)$ for any $M$.
 The morphism we want is $\ket{00}+ \ket{11}$, but there is a unique $2 \times 0$ matrix $M$ and $\sDet(M)=\ket{00}$.

-\end{proof} As a consequence, we really do have to work with traced categories rather than the more convenient dagger closed compact categories \cite{joyal1996traced}.
+\end{proof} As a consequence, we really do have to work with traced categories rather than the more convenient dagger closed compact categories ~\cite{joyal1996traced}.

-A diagram in the equivalent categories $\mcC, \mcD$ is called a {\em determinantal circuit}; when the morphism represented is a field element, it computes the partition function, i.e. counts the weighted number of solutions to the weighted counting constraint satisfaction problem it represents.
-Because these categories have a traced, dagger braided monoidal category structure, they come with a corresponding graphical language \cite{selinger2009survey}.
+A diagram in the equivalent categories $\mcC, \mcD$ is called a {\em determinantal circuit}, an example is given in Figure \ref{fig:detcirex}.
+When the morphism represented is a field element, it computes the partition function, i.e. counts the weighted number of solutions to the weighted counting constraint satisfaction problem it represents.
+Because these categories have a traced, dagger braided monoidal category structure, they come with a corresponding graphical language ~\cite{selinger2009survey}.

 It is also a question of interest which tensors are determinantal.
 One can test whether a vector can be the set of determinants of minors from a matrix using the Pl\"ucker relations to obtain the relations among general minors of matrices.
-On the other hand, for minors of a fixed size this is an open problem \cite{bruns2011relations}.
+On the other hand, for minors of a fixed size this is an open problem ~\cite{bruns2011relations}.